-During its long history, small country of Singapore tried for centuries to win its independence from the hands of various empires (China, Sultanate of Johor and others).
-As a British Colony, they survived Japanese World War 2 occupation (1942-1945) and finally declared independence on 31 August 1963 as a part of Malaysia (two years later, they also separated from them).
-In the following years, Singapore established its powerful manufacturing industry, which together with great sea trade routes position brought immense wealth to the entire country.
+During its long history, the small country of Singapore tried for centuries to win its independence from the hands of various empires (China, Sultanate of Johor, and others).
+As a British Colony, they survived the Japanese World War 2 occupation (1942-1945) and finally declared independence on 31 August 1963 as a part of Malaysia (two years later, they also separated from them).
+In the following years, Singapore established its robust manufacturing industry, which, together with its excellent sea trade routes position, brought immense wealth to the entire country.

-This sudden economic boom also brought rise to the widespread vandalism in the younger parts of their population.
-Public city workers during early 1980s had great trouble cleaning the city streets, staircases, elevators, pavements, city busses and other public areas from never-ending chewing gum waste.
-First official mentioning of this problem came in 1983 when Prime MinisterLee Kuan Yew received first draft of the proposal that wanted to ban use of chewing gum, but it was not passed.
-In 1987, Singapore unveiled their brand new $5 billion metro system, but unfortunately, it soon became the target of the never-ending vandalism attacks.
-Chewing gums were constantly left on the top of the seats, hand holders and even automatic door sensors (witch brought great financial problems to the metro maintenance staff).
+This sudden economic boom also brought rise to widespread vandalism in the younger parts of their population.
+Public city workers during the early 1980s needed help cleaning the city streets, staircases, elevators, pavements, city busses, and other public areas from never-ending chewing gum waste.
+The first official mention of this problem came in 1983 when Prime Minister Lee Kuan Yew received the first draft of the proposal that wanted to ban the use of chewing gum, but it was not passed.
+In 1987, Singapore unveiled its new $5 billion metro system, but unfortunately, it soon became the target of never-ending vandalism attacks.
+Chewing gums were constantly left on the top of the seats, hand-holders, and even automatic door sensors (which brought significant financial problems to the metro maintenance staff).